promise/readme/README.md

 ✨ Pushed 1 commit to biaw/.github
 ✨ Pushed 1 commit to countr/website
 🗣 Commented on #5 in countr/website
 ✨ Pushed 2 commits to countr/website
-✅ Merged PR #4 in countr/website
-🗣 Commented on #4 in countr/website
-✨ Pushed 2 commits to countr/website
 ```